datahiv3/.github/profile/docs/Tokenomics.md

 - [**Transaction fee burns**](FeeBurns.md): Portion permanently removed from circulation
 - [**Deflationary minting**](DeflationaryMint.md): New token issuance decreases over time
+- **Stake Slashing for Reliability Violations**: Add a bullet point explaining that nodes with prolonged downtime or excessive errors may have a portion of their stake slashed, reinforcing the importance of network reliability.

 ## Treasury Operations
 - [**Ecosystem growth**](EcosystemGrowth.md) initiatives